Things to do in Bayeux France

-I have always dreamt of visiting the famous Bayeux Tapestry and when the opportunity came up to spend a few days in Bayeux France I was overjoyed.
+I have always dreamt of visiting the famous French tapestry known as the Bayeux Tapestry and when the opportunity came up to spend a few days in Bayeux France I was overjoyed.
 As it turns out I have to say (outside of Paris of course) that Bayeux is one of my favourite places in Normandy.

-Bayeux is a small town almost a village, easily walkable with some phenomenal restaurants and with its proximity to the Normandy beaches and the coastline of Normandy it makes the perfect place to stay while exploring this area of France.
+Bayeux is one of many small towns in France, easily walkable with some phenomenal restaurants and with its proximity to the Normandy beaches and the coastline of Normandy it makes the perfect place to stay while exploring this area of France.

 - How to get to Bayeux France